YELLOW DOCK Overview Information

 YELLOW DOCK Side Effects & Safety

-Yellow dock seems to be safe for most adults.
-Taking too much yellow dock can cause diarrhea, nausea, stomachcramps, excessive urination, skin irritation, and low blood levels of potassium and calcium.
+Yellow dock is POSSIBLY SAFE for most adults when consumed in amounts found in food.
+Taking too much yellow dock can cause diarrhea, nausea, stomach cramps, excessive urination, skin irritation, and low blood levels of potassium and calcium.

 Don't use raw or uncooked yellow dock.
 It can cause serious side effects including vomiting, heart problems, breathing difficulty, and even death.
 Also, handling raw yellow dock can cause skin irritation in some people.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Don’t take yellow dock if you are pregnant.
-It has laxative effects that might be UNSAFE.
-It’s also best to avoid yellow dock if you are breast-feeding.
-The chemicals that cause the laxative effects can be transferred to a nursing infant through breast milk.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Taking yellow dock by mouth is LIKELY UNSAFE in women who are pregnant or breast-feeding.
+It has laxative effects, which are not desirable during pregnancy.
+Also, the chemicals that cause the laxative effects can be transferred to a nursing infant through breast milk.

 Allergies: People who are allergic to ragweed may also be allergic to yellow dock.